willdurand-edu/php-slides/src/05_autoloading.md

 # Working With Multiple Files

-Multiple `require()` can turn into a nightmare when you deal with more than a few files.
+Multiple `require_once()` can turn into a nightmare when you deal with more than a few files:

     !php
     <?php